hbk91/2021StudyNotes/BIWS_ExcelCourse.md

 ##  Functions:

 - **Indirect Function:** In this, we can enter a text, and the function will return the cells mentioned by that text
+- **Match Function:** Gives the numeric position of an item in a range
+- **Index Function:** Gives the content of the cell at the intersection of a row and a column.
+Usually the row and column number is figured out from the **Match** function
+- **Array Function:** It is a method to apply a function over a range of cells, instead of just one cell
+- **Transpose:** This function works across multiple rows/columns.
+For example: Transpose(A1:E5)

 ## Chrome Shortcuts: